migtools/mig-controller/docs/scenarios/nfs-pv/README.md

 [... snipped, see config/samples/mig-plan.yaml for other required fields ...]
 ```

-We also need to create a MigMigration with `quiescePods: true` since only one MySQL Pod can hold the lock at once, and we this scenario covers the 'move' PV action that re-mounts the *source cluster* NFS PVs on the *destination cluster*
+We also need to create a MigMigration with `quiescePods: true` since only one MySQL Pod can hold the lock at once, and this scenario covers the 'move' PV action that re-mounts the *source cluster* NFS PVs on the *destination cluster*

 Modify the contents of [config/samples/mig-migration.yaml](https://github.com/fusor/mig-controller/blob/master/config/samples/mig-migration.yaml), changing `quiescePods` to 'true'.